UC-MACSS/persp-analysis/assignments/Assignment_1.md

 politically significant occurred, and two in which something did.
 This would measure three months before and after the 2014 and 2017 referendums and two six-month period in which nothing significant happened.
-These time-intervals are done to compare the salience of major events and to reduce the possibility of algorithmic drift (which will be addressed in detail later).
+These time-intervals are done to compare secessionist demands during salient events to account for possible bias because of their news prominence.
+This also reduces the possibility of algorithmic drift (which will be addressed in detail later).
 Using machine learning techniques, I will then code whether a specific post is pro-independence/secession or not.
 With machine learning, it will be able to recognize things like ambiguous wording, satire, and bots which can skew normal attempts at coding.
 Finally, based on this coding, I will test whether pro-secessionist demands have increased among these users in relation to their local funding.This approach has numerous advantages in comparison to other non-big data designs.

 ### Advantages